isovic/raptor/README.md

 1. Input is a set of target sequences, a set of query sequences and an optional graph in one of the supported formats.
 2. Target sequences are indexed independently as linear sequences.
 3. A `SegmentGraph` is constructed from the input graph file, where nodes are the target sequences.
-4. For a query, all k-mer hits are looked-up and chained into anchors linearly (using the common dynamic programming approach).
+4. For a query, all k-mer hits are looked-up in the index and chained into anchors linearly (using the common dynamic programming approach).
 5. Anchors are broken on any branching point in each target sequence.
 6. An `AnchorGraph` is constructed, where nodes are anchors, and edges are either: (1) explicit edges from the SegmentGraph, or (2) implicit edges between neighboring anchors on the same target sequence.
 This allows initial linear anchoring to be more stringent in bandwidth.
 7. Graph-based dynamic programming is applied on the `AnchorGraph` to chain the anchors over the graph.